Kathleen E. Halvorsen

 I currently have two main research foci, both of which relate to mitigating climate change in an international context.
 One relates to the development of biofuels in the United States, Europe, Asia, and Latin America.
 This includes identification of impacts, barriers and opportunities related to this development.
 I view bioenergy as one important tool in our climate change mitigation toolbox.
 This work also links to public understandings of climate change causes and solutions.

 I served on the 2010-11 National Academy of Science's Committee on the Economic and Environmental Impacts of Increasing Biofuels and you can download our report as a free pdf here.
-I lead a group of thirty-three scientists from Brazil, the US, Mexico, and Argentina who recently received a five year National Science Foundation Partnerships in International Research and Education (PIRE) grant to study the policy and socioecological dimensions of biofuel development across the Americas.
+I lead a group of about 100 scientists and students from Brazil, Mexico, Canada, Uruguay, Argentina, and the United States with a five year National Science Foundation Partnerships in International Research and Education (PIRE) grant to study the policy and socioecological dimensions of forest-related bioenergy development across the Americas.

 My other main research focus is aimed at understanding human relationships to water resources in the U.S. and Mexico.
-This work incorporates water quality and quantity in the face of a variety of climate change scenarios in the Great Lakes, USA and in the State of Sonora, Mexico.
+We currently have a US National Science Foundation Coupled Natural and Human Systems grant focused on studying Mexico's payment for hydrologic services program within the State of Veracruz Mexico.
+Other recent work incorporates water quality and quantity in the face of a variety of climate change scenarios in the Great Lakes, USA and in the State of Sonora, Mexico.
 This includes participatory modeling, risk perceptions of water-borne disease and ecosystem services protection.
 Over the years, I have also studied public participation and organizational change within the USDA Forest Service.
 My research projects and supervision of graduate students are very interdisciplinary.
 I have the pleasure of working with a wide variety of social, natural, and applied (engineering) scientists across Europe, China, and North and South America.

-On a more personal level, I love to spend time hiking, snowshoeing, cross country skiing, and training my dogs.
+On a more personal level, I love to spend time hiking, snowshoeing, cross country skiing, spinning yarn, knitting, and spending time with my dogs.

 Links of Interest